Dr Richard Coulton, BA (Oxford) MA PhD (London)

 Recent and On-Going Research:

 My research focuses on the intellectual life and material cultures of eighteenth century Britain.
 I typically locate my attention to these broad interests by examining discourses and practices of natural knowledge, and I am especially fascinated by their production in the context of social negotiation and inevitable compromise.
 My doctoral dissertation investigated the status of, relationships between, and writings by professional horticulturists (above all commercial nurserymen) in eighteenth-century London.
-Much of this remains unpublished, but I have recently completed a journal article summarising the thesis of my PhD, intended to pave the way for a future monograph.
+Much of this remains unpublished, but I have recently completed a journal article summarising the thesis of my PhD (forthcoming in The London Journal), and I am currently developing a proposal for a related monograph.

 ''The Darling of the Temple-Coffee-House Club': Science, Sociability and Satire in Early Eighteenth-Century London', Journal for Eighteenth Century Studies, 35 (2012), 43-65